 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Falls Church has a 5.9% dismissal rate for Reckless Driving cases.
-Outcomes can vary significantly across Virginia courts.
-View our Reckless Driving overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Falls Church has a 8.7% dismissal rate for Reckless Driving cases.
+Outcomes vary significantly across Virginia courts.
+View the Reckless Driving overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.